bsdpot/potluck/mastodon-s3/README.md

 Important: this jail is dependent on external ```postgresql``` and ```redis``` instances, along with S3 storage.

-S3 storage also needs a frontend such as ```nginx-s3-nomad``` configured beforehand.
+Your S3 storage also needs a frontend such as ```nginx-s3-nomad``` configured beforehand.

 Deploying the image or flavour should be quite straight forward, however it will take some time to become functional.
 This is not a fast image to boot!

-The `mastodon` installation is not persistent.
-It will rebuild on every new version of the image.
+The `mastodon` image is a non-layered pot jail and very large.

 # Requirements